 After one year or more, those assets are unclaimed and go to the state.
 That money is lawfully protected and kept by the state to be returned to the owner — rather than reverting back to the party who initially distributed the money.

 In most states, the money is generally held until the owner is found.Ready to search?
-See if you're owed unclaimed money.
+Find your state’s unclaimed money site.

 Where does unclaimed money come from?

 Unclaimed money can come from more places than you think.
 Some common forms of missing money include …

 - Investment accounts

 After hearing about unclaimed money on the internet, Dan Franks, co-founder of the Podcast Movement conference, decided to look into it.

 Surprisingly enough, there was a record of missing money for him.
 The unclaimed money was from Stubhub, which he believes was from tickets he sold on the site but never received the check for.

 Franks filled out the required information and signed a one-page affidavit vouching that he was the rightful owner of the money.
 To prove his identity, he sent in a bill as well as a copy of his driver’s license.

 “I sent it in, and a few weeks later I got a check back,” he says.
 The check was for a cool $800 — not exactly chump change, but money he’d forgotten about nonetheless.